spm/spm-docs/docs/tutorials/vbmcourse24/analysis.md

 ## Analysis and visualisation

 Before we finish, it is a good idea to generate a population average brain for projecting our data onto (because it is not precisely MNI).
-To do this, we simply warp the bias corrected T1s to our group average space.
+To do this, we simply warp the intensity nonuniformity corrected T1s to our group average space.
 You can do this using `SPM` :material-arrow-right-bold: `Tools` :material-arrow-right-bold: `Shoot tools` :material-arrow-right-bold: `Write normalised`

 * **Shoot Template**: As before, select the final template image created in the previous step (`Template_4.nii`).